AndyMic03/Polaris/README.md

 ## Game Flow

 1. **Access the Game:** Players navigate to the hosted `index.html` page.
-2. **Enter Team Name:** Players enter their designated team name to begin.
+2. **Enter Team Name / Start Game:** If the game is configured with specific teams, players enter their designated team name to begin.
+If the game is configured in Teamless Mode (using the Teamless identifier in the CSV), the game may start automatically for the player without requiring a team name entry.
 3. **Receive First Clue:** Upon starting, the first clue (and challenge, if applicable) is displayed.
 4. **Navigate & Scan:** Players solve the clue, go to the location, and find the corresponding QR code.
 Scanning the QR code directs them to the next step in the game.